Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 PRO TIP: If you use a third-party meeting assistant to supercharge your Google Meet sessions, ensure it also adheres to strict security and compliance regulations.
 To learn more about this topic, check out our full guide on Managing Security and Compliance Risks Related to AI Note-Takers.

-4. Look into AI & Productivity Features
+4. Look into AI and productivity features

 Finally, determine the AI and productivity features your team needs.
 Basic AI assistance, like email management and summaries, is also available in the Starter plan.